AhmedAlaa23/TheBlackHole/README.md

 TheBlackHole
 ============

-A game made by using JavaScript and HTML5 canvas 2D.
+A game made by using JavaScript and HTML5 canvas 2D.<br>
-The Back Hole apply a gravitational force on all the objects.
+The Back Hole apply a gravitational force on all the objects.<br>
 All objects apply a gravitational force on each others.

 <h1><a href="http://ahmedalaa23.github.io/TheBlackHole/">Try it :)</a></h1>